Anharmonic Fluctuations Govern the Band Gap of Halide Perovskites

-Fig.~\ref{fig1}a (see Ref.\cite{SM} for further details) presents the temperature evolution (300$-$560\,K) of the reflectance contrast spectra of a \ch{CsPbBr3} single-crystal \cite{SM}.
+Fig.~\ref{fig1}a (see Appendix~\ref{app:b} for further details) presents the temperature evolution (300$-$560\,K) of the reflectance spectra of a \ch{CsPbBr3} single-crystal.
 A peak at ${\approx}2.4$~eV, associated with excitonic absorption \cite{Fox2010}, dominates the spectra.
 Since the exciton binding-energy of \ch{CsPbBr3} is on the order of a few tens of meV's \cite{yettapu2016}, the temperature evolution of the peak is a proxy for the temperature evolution of the band gap.
 Notably, thermally-induced changes in the spectra are mild despite the orthorhombic-to-tetragonal and tetragonal-to-cubic phase transitions at 361~K and 403~K, respectively \cite{hirotsu1974,stoumpos2013}.
 These findings agree with previous experimental work~\cite{mannino2020}, but are in stark contrast with results of static theoretical calculations, showing a significant decrease of up to 0.7\,eV in the band-gap value between the orthorhombic and cubic structure \cite{murtaza2011,kang2018}.
-To emphasize this point, Fig.~\ref{fig1}b shows results from static DFT calculations, where we employ the PBE functional \cite{perdew1996a}, augmented by dispersive corrections \cite{tkatchenko2009,bucko2014}, and account for spin-orbit coupling (SOC) as implemented in \texttt{VASP} \cite{kresse1996b,SM}.
+To emphasize this point, Fig.~\ref{fig1}b shows results from static DFT calculations, where we employ the PBE functional \cite{perdew1996a}, augmented by dispersive corrections \cite{tkatchenko2009,bucko2014}, and accounting for spin-orbit coupling (SOC) as implemented in \texttt{VASP} \cite{kresse1996b} (see Appendix~\ref{app:a} for further details).
 This experiment-theory discrepancy motivates in-depth theoretical inspection of leading effects in the finite-temperature electronic structure of HaPs. \\ We begin by investigating the effect of temperature within the harmonic approximation, \textit{i.e.}, phonon-induced gap renormalization.
-Fig.~\ref{fig2} shows theoretical data obtained in a DFT-MC method \cite{karsai2018,zacharias2015,monserrat2014c,SM}, which includes higher-order terms in the perturbation of the electronic structure due to temperature-activated phonons, strictly enforcing the harmonic approximation.
-This implies that the MC approach must \textit{per se} rely on an average crystal structure with a corresponding symmetry, ground-state electronic Hamiltonian, and phonon spectrum.
+Fig.~\ref{fig2} shows theoretical data obtained in a DFT-MC method \cite{karsai2018,zacharias2015,monserrat2014c}, which includes higher-order terms in the perturbation of the electronic structure due to temperature-activated phonons.
+The MC method provides thermal samples of atomic displacements according to a pre-calculated phonon spectrum (see Appendix~\ref{app:a} for details).
+It thereby strictly enforces the harmonic approximation and assumes an average crystal structure as a starting point for the finite-temperature treatment of the electronic states.
 Using the PBE exchange-correlation functional and accounting for SOC as above, we adopt it for the cubic and orthorhombic phase, omitting the intermediate tetragonal structure that only exists in a very narrow temperature range.\\ The MC method yields band-gap values of \ch{CsPbBr3} at 325\,K and 425\,K that differ by 0.4\,eV.
 These results are an improvement compared to the static calculations shown in Fig.~\ref{fig1}b, but are still far from the experimental observation showing a mild shift (Fig.~\ref{fig1}a).
 Consequently, the major discrepancy of Fig.~\ref{fig1} remains largely unresolved even after the thermal effect of harmonic phonons on the band gap was taken into account.\\